 Author: Richard Campbell

-During the five-year period of 2009-2013, NFPA estimates that U.S. fire departments responded to an average of 13,570 structure fires in stores and other mercantile properties per year.
-These fires caused an annual average of 12 civilian deaths, 299 civilian fire injuries, and $604 million in direct property damage.
-Stores and other mercantile properties include an assortment of different types of stores, facilities providing personal services such as barber and beauty shops, laundry or dry cleaning shops, service stations, vehicle or other repair shops and businesses selling professional supplies or services, retail stores, and recreational, hobby, home repair sales, or pet stores.
+Stores and other mercantile properties include an assortment of different types of stores, facilities providing personal services such as barber and beauty shops, laundry or dry cleaning shops, service stations, vehicle or other repair shops, and businesses selling professional supplies or services, retail stores, and recreational, hobby, home repair sales, or pet stores.
+Based on data from the National Fire Incident Reporting System and the NFPA Fire Experience Survey, we estimated annual fires and losses during 2009-2013.

-Cooking equipment was the leading cause of these fires.
-Electrical distribution and lighting equipment ranked second, followed by intentionally set fires and heating equipment.
-Fires are more common during the day, but property damage is greater during customary off-hours.
+- Fires are more common during the day, but property damage is greater during customary off-hours.
 Fires that occurred between 9:00 p.m. and 5:00 a.m. caused an average of $73,800 of property damage each, while those occurring between 5:00 a.m. and 9:00 p.m. caused an average of $33,900 of property loss each.
-This finding underscores the importance of installing and maintaining automatic detection and suppression equipment to protect property.